|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=40922|

 In order to administer the register and run elections/referendums we have to disclose (share) your information with the Software providers and contracted printers.
 They will store your information but only on our instruction.
 They won't use it for any other reasons and they have to look after it in the same way we would.

 Any person may inspect the marked register, plus the marked copies of the postal voters list, the list of proxies, and the proxy postal voters lists, and such other documents relating to an election.
 Any person wanting to inspect such documents must apply in writing and must state:

-Requests may be refused in certain situations, but if you request is refused you may inspect the full register.
+Requests may be refused in certain situations, but if the request is refused, the full register would be made available.

 Marked copies of the register of electors, plus the marked copies of the postal voter list, the list of proxies, and the proxy postal voters lists, all must, if requested, be supplied to specified persons on payment of a prescribed fee.